gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 test all installed versions of VisualStudio as part of a full platformTest build type.

 ### Implementation
-- Add a "VisualStudioLocator.locateAllVisualStudioVersions()" method which returns a list of search results.
+- Add a "VisualStudioLocator.locateAllVisualStudioVersions()" method which returns a list of search results, one for each version of VS installed.
 Search results should be sorted from highest version to lowest.
 - Rename "VisualStudioLocator.locateVisualStudioInstalls()" to "locateDefaultVisualStudioInstall()" to better reflect its function.
 - Change AvailableToolChains.getToolChains() to use VisualStudioLocator.locateAllVisualStudioVersions() and add a tool chain for each installation of Visual Studio found.
 - Change AvailableToolChains.InstalledVisualCpp to accept a version number as part of the constructor and add the version to the toolchain name.
+- Introduce a "highest tested Visual Studio version" in AvailableToolChains such that a version will be considered "unavailable" if it is above that version.
+This allows us to install a version of Visual Studio without actually including it in the versions we test in the case where there are breaking changes between versions and we are not ready to test with that version yet.

 ### Tests
-- locateAllVisualStudioVersions returns all VS versions in the registry.
+- locateAllVisualStudioVersions() returns all VS versions in the registry.
-- locateAllVisualStudioVersions returns versions sorted from highest to lowest.
+- locateAllVisualStudioVersions() returns versions sorted from highest to lowest.
-- locateAllVisualStudioVersions returns a List containing an InstallNotFound searchResult if no installs are located.
+- locateAllVisualStudioVersions() returns a List containing an InstallNotFound searchResult if no installs are located.
-- AvailableToolChains.getToolChains returns tool chains for all available VS versions.
+- AvailableToolChains.getToolChains() returns tool chains for all available VS versions.
+- AvailableToolChains.getToolChain(ToolChainRequirement) should return the highest version of VS that meets a requirement

 ### Open issues
 - Testing multiple versions of Windows SDK and UCRT is out of scope for this story (i.e. the highest available version will always be used).